How to Prune Basil From Top to Bottom

 Pinch Back the Stem to Topmost Leaves

-Whether you are growing basil in a pot or in the ground, make your first pruning cut when the plant is 6 to 8 inches tall and has 3 to 4 sets of opposite leaves.
+Whether you are growing basil in a pot or in the ground, make your first pruning cut when the plant is 6 to 8 inches tall and has three to four sets of opposite leaves.

 Using your thumb and index finger pinch the central stem back to within 1/4 inch of either the topmost or second set of leaves.
 The central stem of the plant will be fairly slender and soft at this point so using snips is optional.
 Two new stems will grow from the pruned central stem.